-- 3.11.1 Who may propose - 3.11.1.1 A motion may be proposed by the Chair of the meeting or any Director of the Board present.
+- 3.11.1 Who may propose - (a) A motion may be proposed by the Chair of the meeting or any Director of the Board present.
 It must also be seconded by another Director of the Board.

 3.11.2 Contents of motions